ashishpujari204/CustomToast/README.md

  ```
 # Dependency

-Add this to your app level build.gradle file
+Add this to your app-level build.gradle file

 ```
 dependencies {